hull/hull-node/README.md

 **Handling the process shutdown**

-Two infrastrcture services needs to be notified about the exit event:
+Two infrastrcture services need to be notified about the exit event:

 - `Queue` - to drain and stop the current queue processing
 - `Batcher` - to flush all pending data.